How To Cook Tofu + Best Tips on Making the Most Delicious Tofu

 Silken Tofu

-Press your Tofu – Pressing vs Draining Tofu
+Press Your Tofu – Pressing vs Draining

 How to Press Tofu

-A tofu press is a very simple mechanism that basically screws your tofu into press to press out the liquid.
+- With a tofu press: A tofu press is a very simple mechanism that basically screws your tofu into press to press out the liquid.
 You can adjust it to any level of pressing that you want, and it works wonders.
 It tastes the fear out of everything on top of your tofu toppling over, and for someone like me who uses tofu so often, it’s paid for itself.
 Prices range from $20-$30, but it’s probably going to last you for life.
 Pressing tofu for us now takes less than 5 minutes to set up from cutting up the tofu bag to putting it in the press.

-The second method is stacking heavy items on top of your tofu to remove the liquid.
+- Use heavy kitchen items: The second method is stacking heavy items on top of your tofu to remove the liquid.
 To press tofu this way, remove from the bag or package and wrap in a kitchen towel.
 Place a heavy pot (such as a cast iron) on top of the tofu or a stack of heavy books that can balance on top.
 Press for at least 30 minutes.
 You can press tofu a day or two ahead of time, and place in an airtight tupperware container in your fridge.

 There are some recipes where you don’t want to press your tofu as much, or you’re using silken tofu for example.
 In this case, you’ll want to just wrap it in a kitchen towel or paper towel to drain excess liquid from your tofu.
 This is not the method I recommend when using tofu as a meat replacement.

-Season Your Tofu – No, Really Season It
+Season Your Tofu – No, Really

 You HAVE to season tofu.
 Stop treating it like a piece of meat (haha get it).

 No, tofu’s base flavour is not delicious.
 That isn’t its job though.
 Tofu is there as a base for you to manipulate.
 Tofu is a blank slate and that’s exactly what I love about it.
 It needs and wants seasoning, marinading, flavour and proper cooking so that it can become anything you want.
 You can’t just salt and pepper the outside of tofu and expect it to taste amazing.
 That was my very first realisation about tofu that made the biggest difference for the way I cooked it.
-Here are a few ways to season your tofu:

-One of the best ways to infuse tofu with flavour quickly and all throughout the tofu is to marinade it.
+One of the best ways to infuse tofu with flavour quickly and all throughout the tofu is to marinate it.
 You can literally use any meat marinades for tofu, just pump up the flavours.
 Remember that tofu tastes like nothing, so it’s up to you to really get those flavours singing.

 You can also use your favourite potent seasoning mix and coat your tofu in it.